tamtran4869/E-commerce-analysis/README.md

 Use the connect.py file to run the query of each question by the command.

 The db parameter has structure 'database_name user password'.

+The question argument is valid from 0 to 21 equivalent to 22 questions.

    ```sh
    python3 --question 8 --db 'mavenfuzzyfactory user password'